National Register of Historic Vessels (NRHV)

 - meriting a higher priority for long term conservation.

-The National Historic Fleet may also include vessels from the National Small Boat Register which are a minimum of 50 years and which fit the above criteria.
-The composition of the National Historic Fleet is reviewed on a regular basis and the methodology used to select vessels for inclusion in the Fleet has been re-assessed as part of the Year of the Registers 2011-2012.
+There are around 200 vessels in the National Historic Fleet and these may include vessels from the National Small Boat Register (run by the National Maritime Museum Cornwall) which are a minimum of 50 years and which fit the above criteria.
+The composition of the National Historic Fleet is reviewed on a regular basis.

 The Overseas Watch List (OWL)